gbif/ipt/dataHostingCentres.md

 ## Colombia

 The [Colombian Biodiversity Information System (SiB Colombia)](http://www.sibcolombia.net/web/sib/home) provides helpdesk support to new publishers in Colombia, and hosting support for datasets on the [SiB Colombia IPT](http://ipt.sibcolombia.net/sib/).
 Please contact SiB Colombia <sib@humboldt.org.co> for assistance.

+The [SiB Colombia IPT](http://ipt.sibcolombia.net/sib/) is recognized as a repository in [BioSharing.org](https://biosharing.org/biodbcore-000856).
+An increasing number of journals refer authors to an appropriate repository in BioSharing.org in order to ensure data underlying scientific publications gets deposited in a standardized manner.

 ## Denmark